-Certified Private Wealth Advisor Explained
+What Is a Certified Private Wealth Advisor (CPWA)?

-CPWA learn the financial obstacles that wealthy individuals face.
+CPWAs learn the financial obstacles that wealthy individuals face.
 Also, they understand how to address these challenges by developing certain strategies.
 Consequently, these strategies may help the client minimize their tax burden, grow and protect their assets, and develop plans for succession.

 To achieve a CPWA designation candidates must meet the prerequisite, education, and exam requirements.
 All candidates must obtain all the following: